Electric cars

 Having said that, range is nowhere near as big an issue for electric cars as critics like to claim: the

 US Department of Energy points out that most people's daily commute involves a round-trip of less than 30 miles.
-Technically, the sky is the limit for electric cars: with help from onboard solar panels, future electric cars might manage
+Technically, the sky is the limit for electric cars: with help from onboard solar panels, future electric cars could go many times further than today's vehicles, which typically now manage

 500km (300 miles) or more on a single charge.